 - Not being able to act as a company director while in bankruptcy

 The financial costs of filing can be quite steep.
 If you own any assets, such as a car or home, you’ll be required to deposit these assets into a trust set up by your trustee.
 Your trustee will also charge you a monthly base contribution cost during the process (this varies depending on the trustee).
 Furthermore, you’re limited by how much income you can earn while you’re in the program.
-If you make any income above this limit, you have to pay it into your bankruptcy trust.
+If you make any income above this limit, you have to pay it to your bankruptcy trustee.

 Steps for Filing Bankruptcy